Grievances for Management A&P, General A&P and Classified Employees

 This policy does not apply to complaints from employees regarding suspension without pay, demotion or termination of employment due to disciplinary action.
 Appeals and other matters regarding suspension without pay, demotion or termination resulting from disciplinary action will be handled within the process described in HOOP 187, Discipline and Dismissal of Classified Employees or HOOP 153, Termination of Employment: Administrative and Professional, as appropriate.
 If the grievance concerns a reduction in force, the provisions of HOOP 52, Reductions in Force apply.

-Complaints regarding harassment or discrimination shall be addressed under the procedures in HOOP 183, Nondiscrimination, Anti-Harassment and Equal Opportunity and HOOP 59, Sexual Misconduct.
+Complaints regarding harassment or discrimination shall be addressed under the procedures in HOOP 183, Nondiscrimination, Anti-Harassment and Equal Opportunity and HOOP 59, Prohibition of Sexual Harassment & Sexual Misconduct.

 B. RETALIATION AND CONFIDENTIALITY